-Back in February we decided to jaunt over to Spain, particularly Barcelona to visit friends who have been living there since August.
+Back in February, we decided to jaunt over to Spain, particularly Barcelona to visit friends who have been living there since August.
 I had never been to Barcelona, and this would be Lenny’s third trip, both of us were excited to see everyone we had been missing, and I could not wait to take a new culture in.
 Not knowing much about Barcelona besides Gaudi, and the promise of good food, I dove in without any preparedness.
 Now, this is completely not like me, but I figured we were in good hands with our friends who were living as the locals.
 After a long flight over, we dropped bags off at the apartment, grabbed a good European coffee (yes, we love coffee over there) and headed out for a long leisurely Tapas lunch at Cal Pep with our friends Will and Evelyn.
-This Pan con Tomate was my first introduction into my love affair of the tomato bread.
+This Pan con Tomate was my first introduction to my love affair of the tomato bread.

 My first impression of Barcelona was as we began to land, and that was that it was rather modern.
 More modern than other European cities I have flown into.
-Barcelona, is the second largest city in Spain and is the capital of the autonomous community of Catalonia.
+Barcelona is the second largest city in Spain and is the capital of the autonomous community of Catalonia.
 It is home to three-quarters of the population being Catalonia, while only one-eighth is that of Spain.
 It is quite evident throughout Barcelona, giving it a rather liberal as well as rebel culture; which we really enjoy.
 Not only could you feel which neighborhoods had a strong presence by the flags which were flown, but also Catalan is still spoken and studied in schools.
 It has a feeling of old meets new, which means there is a little someone for everyone to enjoy, whether history, culture or lazing around is your idea of a perfect holiday.

 Unfortunately, our time in Barcelona was only five days, which proved to be too short of a trip.
 We did not want to overload our schedules with a tourist agenda, as we were there to spend time with our friends, so our days were spent wandering the city, taking in sites, and eating long lunches and late dinners.
 Definitely a lifestyle I could become accustomed too.
 My favorite neighborhood was the Barri Gothic with it dark and dingy alleys, and hidden gems tucked away.
-Perfect for wandering around, loosing yourself and enjoying a small bite of tapas and wine.
+Perfect for wandering around, losing yourself and enjoying a small bite of tapas and wine.
 Another neighborhood that we enjoyed losing ourselves in was the Gracia, which has more of a residential feel, with old world charm tucked in and around alleyways, old crumbling buildings, and pieces of history scattered about.
-Great neighborhood markets, and gems of restaurants were found there.
+Great neighborhood markets and gems of restaurants were found there.

 We felt honored to have been able to enjoy Giants Parade, and well as watching the Castellers perform one lazy Sunday afternoon.
 If you are not familiar with either, you will definitely want to see both, as they are only two charms of Barcelona.
-The Giants Parade is made up of huge puppets of kings, queens and other nobles, and they wander the streets of Barcelona, performing.
+The Giants Parade is made up of huge puppets of kings, queens, and other nobles, and they wander the streets of Barcelona, performing.
 The huge puppets tower of humans, as they dance, spin and put a smile on everyone’s face.
 It was really amazing to see.
 The castellers are performers who make human towers; it is out of this world.
 This Catalan tradition began at the end of the 18th century in Tarragona, when rival groups began to compete by constructing different kinds of human towers.
 It is really something to watch as they scurry up on each other’s shoulders building these towers.

 Other highlights in Barcelona included: